IntEL4CoRo/ViB-public/content/page/fallschool/Chapter5/index.md

 Examples are given later, when defining the initial instructions for your assistant.

-**Prompt engineering** is the ongoing extension of the initial instructions: request (prompt), response and refinement, such that the answer eventually contains the most desireable content, scope and depth of information.
-This can reach from the answers length, writing style, to strict datastructures in program code or json-objects.
+**Prompt engineering** is the ongoing extension of the initial instructions: request (prompt), response and refinement, such that the answer eventually contains the most desirable content, scope and depth of information.
+This can reach from the answers length, writing style, to strict data structures in program code or JSON-objects.
 The more precise the request, the better the answer.
 To refine the answer, keep the context of the conversation, refer back to the LLMs answer, so to specify in what way the current answer is unsatisfying, and provide constraints on how to improve the answer.
 With few-shot examples the prompts can be given more context, which again makes the answer more specific, therefore, make the request more specific regarding what the LLM should focus on in its response by giving it the knowledge required.

-**Retreival-Augmented Generation (RAG)** is a way to extend the knowledge of the LLM by giving it structured knowledge about the domain, in our case: the hands-on material for this Fall School.
-This specializes the LLM to its specific usecase, defining what kind of tool the LLM is used as.
+**Retrieval-Augmented Generation (RAG)** is a way to extend the knowledge of the LLM by giving it structured knowledge about the domain, in our case: the hands-on material for this Fall School.
+This specializes the LLM to its specific use-case, defining what kind of tool the LLM is used as.
 For example, when the LLM is provided with program code and explanatory documentation, it can answer just like a teacher, explaining the program and refine their answer on demand.

 ---